OneDrive is approved and integrated with LMS.

 What is OneDrive?

-OneDrive is Microsoft’s cloud storage tool that allows instructors and staff and students to store files, set a time limit for links, access whiteboard via phone, scan documents, and save results as documents.
+OneDrive is Microsoft’s cloud storage tool that allows instructors, staff, and students to store files, set a time limit for links, access whiteboard via phone, scan documents, and save results as documents.
 All the data stored on the app is protected by encryption and loss management.

 What is the purpose of OneDrive?